Sunday, January 19, 2025

 Remove the onions from the skillet and add a bit more oil, if needed.
 Then dredge the liver in the flour mixture and brown them in the skillet.
 It will cook quickly, and should not stick if the skillet is hot and has been seasoned.

 While the liver is browning, mix up the gravy base.
-I use beef broth (or Better than Bouillon), a splash of Worcester Sauce, more pepper, and flour.
+I use beef broth (or Better than Bouillon), a splash of Worcester Sauce (or fish sauce and a small squirt of lemon- trust me on this,) more pepper, and flour.
 (A tablespoon of flour for each cup of liquid.)
 Remove the liver.
 I use red wine (cabernet sauvignon) to deglaze the skillet but Mom used water or broth.
 Deglazing makes clean-up easier and adds flavor.
 Add the gravy base and cook until the gravy is thickened and bubbly.
 Add the liver back to the skillet coating each piece in gravy and add onions on top coating them as well.

 Cover and turn pan to a simmer for 5 to 10 minutes.